 - Ich muss was aufschreiben… eine Serviette würde reichen.

 Meeting at 6, eating healthier, fixing the computer, trying something… all these things can klappen.
-But actual things like napkins or a pasta don’t k or das, which stand for whatever it is that is being tried.
+But actual things like napkins or a pasta don’t.

 - Ich versuche etwas.
 Es klappt.

 - “Und?”(asking the IT guy who is is trying to fix the server)

 “Also, ich habe jetzt den Server rekonfigublah blah […] blah blah neu installieren.”